Back

 Demos

-The most obvious re-used component was the MacOS style window chrome that wraps around a ton of the demo content.
+The most obvious re-used component was the macOS style window chrome that wraps around a ton of the demo content.
 If there is a need to separate something from the page or give it its own "container", I would just throw it in this generic window.
 It saved me a ton of time that would have otherwise been spent on creating new window frames for each demo.

 I also noticed that a lot of the terms I described could be pretty eloquently explained through the use of a pricing ladder, especially in Anchoring.
 Being able to re-use this same pricing ladder cross-terms saved me a ton of time and effort that could be spent making the other demos as good as they possibly could.